SEEKCommons/seekcommons-org-website/fellowship-application.md

 - Be currently enrolled in a graduate program, or hold a postdoctoral appointment, or be a professional practitioner working in a community-based organization;
 - Demonstrate clear alignment with the goals and objectives of the [SEEKCommons project](https://seekcommons.org).
 This will be assessed via your application materials.

-Of the nine fellowships offered in each cohort, at least one will be reserved for:

-- An indigenous STS fellow working on the priority topics listed above under “potential research topics”
-- An applicant that engages with the research questions elaborated in partnership with OSHWA or Tor Project.

 **Please review our SEEKCommons [Fellowship FAQ](fellowship-faq.html) for additional eligibility information**.

 ### Fellows’ Responsibilities